Accessible Customer Service Plan

 For telephone please call: (705) 740-8020

-All feedback will be directed to the Operations Assistant.
+All feedback will be directed to the Public Relations Officer.
 Patients, caregivers, and family members can expect to hear back within two business days.
 Concerns will be addressed according to our organization’s regular concern management procedures.

 Modifications to this or other policies